Social anxiety disorder (social phobia) is a persistent and overwhelming fear of social situations. It's one of the most common anxiety disorders.

 Cognitive behavioural therapy

-Cognitive behavioural therapy (CBT) is one of the most effective types of treatment for social anxiety disorder.
-You'll be offered individual CBT specially developed for social anxiety disorder, which is usually 14 sessions over approximately four months.
+Cognitive behavioural therapy (CBT) is one of the most effective treatments for social anxiety disorder.

 Generally, CBT works by helping you identify unhelpful and unrealistic beliefs and behavioural patterns.
 You and your therapist work together to change your behaviour and replace unhelpful beliefs with more realistic and balanced ones.

-If you wish to try a different psychological therapy to CBT, you may be offered supported self-help.
-You may, for example, be offered a CBT-based book or computer programme to try over three to four months.
+If you wish to try a different psychological therapy, you may be offered supported self-help.
+This could be in the form of a CBT-based book or computer programme to try over three to four months.

 Learn more about self-help therapies.

-Some people may benefit from trying a type of antidepressant medication, usually an SSRI (selective serotonin reuptake inhibitor), either instead of or in combination with individual CBT.
+Some people may benefit from trying a type of antidepressant medication, usually a selective serotonin reuptake inhibitor (SSRI), either instead of or in combination with individual CBT.

-SSRIs increase the level of a chemical called serotonin in your brain.
+SSRIs increase the level of serotonin in your brain.
 They can be taken on a long-term basis.

 As with all antidepressants, SSRIs can take several weeks to start working.
-You will usually be started on a low dose, which will gradually be increased as your body adjusts to the medicine.
+You'll usually be started on a low dose, which will gradually be increased as your body gets used to the medicine.

 Common side effects of SSRIs include:

-When you and your GP decide that it is appropriate for you to stop taking your SSRI medication, you will gradually be weaned off it by slowly reducing your dose.
-Only stop taking medication when your GP specifically advises you to.
+When you and your GP decide that it's appropriate for you to stop taking your SSRI medication, your dose will gradually be reduced.
+You should only stop taking your medication when your GP advises you to do so.

-If all of the above interventions are not right for you, for whatever reason, you may be offered interpersonal psychotherapy or short-term psychotherapy specifically designed for social anxiety disorder.
+If all of the above interventions aren't right for you, for whatever reason, you may be offered interpersonal psychotherapy or short-term psychotherapy specifically designed for social anxiety disorder.

 Interpersonal psychotherapy aims to link social anxiety to relationship problem areas and address these.
 You'll probably be offered 16-20 sessions over four to five months.

-Short-term psychotherapy for social anxiety disorder aims to improve your social skills, among other things, and encourage you to face feared social situations outside therapy sessions.
-It is normally 25-30 sessions over six to eight months.
+Short-term psychotherapy for social anxiety disorder aims to improve your social skills, and encourage you to face feared social situations outside therapy sessions.
+A course of treatment usually consists of 25-30 sessions that last 50 minutes, over a six- to eight-month period.

 Treating social anxiety disorder in children